read a previously unpublished interview with judy blame

 The ICA made me stop and look at what I do.
 I never did before, I just did it.
-And by stopping and looking I realised I’m quite environmental.
+And by stopping and looking I realized I’m quite environmental.
 Not in a green way, although I am that too, but it’s about the environment I’m in, the things I can find.
-It’s not always been easy to do what I want to do, I have this nice flat now, which was fucking expensive by the way, but if you’re always sticking your neck out, it’s not always financially rewarding, trying to look at things in a fresh way.
+It’s hasn't always been easy to do what I want to do, I have this nice apartment now, which was fucking expensive by the way, but if you’re always sticking your neck out, it’s not always financially rewarding, trying to look at things in a fresh way.

 What direction do you see yourself going in now?

 I’m trying to do a version of the show that can go on road.
 Hopefully it’ll start in Japan.
 I’ll hopefully be doing a book as well.
 And all this sounds a bit final, but it’s not really, it’s more about things coming full circle.
 A lot of it is down to Kim Jones bringing me in on the Nemeth collection for Louis Vuitton.
 That gave me a lot of closure, to play with those ideas again, to help Kim re-represent them, to help Chris’s family out too.
 I found Chris’s death really difficult.
 For me, he was the one, we were ingrained, we clicked, like one individual.
 So that was useful, emotionally.
 But right now, I’d like to move on from the past, to find something for now, find something relevant.
 There’s a lot of people out there, I think who’ve been inspired by what I’ve done, who are in more powerful positions in the fashion industry than I’ve ever been in.
 Or who drew inspiration from the things I’ve done, whether that was with Neneh, or HOBAC.

 I think that’s everything I wanted to talk about.